When your e-commerce store has taken off and started to see some traction, you might think it’s time to scale.

 This way, even if you adopt different sales strategies across channels, your inventory will consistently be updated.

-Whether you’re struggling to make selling on your marketplace work, or you’re looking to take the leap, there are things you need to consider.
+Whether you’re struggling to make selling on your online store, selling in multiple marketplaces can be the solution.
+But there are things you need to consider before selling in different channels..

-You need to think about whether it’s better for you to go for a niche or broader marketplace.
+It would help if you considered whether it’s better to go for a niche or broader marketplace.

 You need to factor in social selling as a platform and strategy and how this ties in with your overall marketing and sales positioning.

-It’s also good to think about your pricing, given that different marketplaces take their own percentage for sales and different marketplaces may warrant or attract different types of shoppers.
+It’s also good to consider your pricing, given that different marketplaces take their percentage for sales, and other marketplaces may warrant or attract different types of shoppers.

 Finally, you need to keep track of your inventory.

-But with the right strategy and forethought, you’ll be able to generate tonnes of new interest and loads more sales.
+But with the right strategy and forethought, you’ll be able to generate tonnes of new interest and load more sales.

 Have you had success scaling to different marketplaces?
 Leave a comment below.